AntonioFalcaoJr/Dotnet6.GraphQL4.WebApplication/README.md

 * [GraphQL](https://graphql.org/) - GraphQL is a query language for APIs and a runtime for fulfilling those queries with data;
 * [GraphQL for .NET](https://github.com/graphql-dotnet/graphql-dotnet/) - This is an implementation of GraphQL in .NET;
-* [GraphQL.Client](https://github.com/graphql-dotnet/graphql-client) - A GraphQL Client for .NET over HTTP;
+* [GraphQL Client](https://github.com/graphql-dotnet/graphql-client) - A GraphQL Client for .NET over HTTP;
 * [GraphQL Playground](https://github.com/prisma-labs/graphql-playground/) - GraphQL IDE for better development workflows.

 ### Community Stack